 More than half of UK's councils cannot be wrong - learn to serve more people with less

-Explore how to augment all channels with AI for the good of your citizens.
+We explore how to augment all channels with AI for the good of the citizens

 We've just hit a record – our event discussing AI Channel Shift with James Marshall from Southampton City Council was the biggest in ICS.AI's history.
 More than 50% of the UK's councils joined us to learn what AI assistants can offer their residents.
 With over 300 people signed up and more than 250 attending, it is evident that AI has gone mainstream.